New Zealand National Party: Ideology and factions

-Historically National supported a higher degree of state intervention than it has in recent decades.
+Historically, National supported a higher degree of state intervention than it has in recent decades.
 The First, Second and Third National governments (1950s–1980s) generally sought to preserve the economic and social stability of New Zealand, mainly keeping intact the high degree of protectionism and the strong welfare state built up by the First Labour Government.
 The last major interventionist policy was Prime Minister Robert Muldoon's massive infrastructure projects designed to ensure New Zealand's energy independence after the 1973 oil shock, Think Big.
 In contrast, the Fourth National Government (1990–1999) mostly carried on the sweeping free-market reforms of the Fourth Labour Government known as Rogernomics (after Labour's finance minister Sir Roger Douglas).
 The corporatisation and sale of numerous state-owned enterprises, the abolition of collective bargaining and major government spending cuts were introduced under the Fourth National Government, policies that were popularly known as Ruthanasia (National's finance minister at the time was Ruth Richardson).
 The Fifth National Government (2008–2017) took a relatively centrist position.

+The Sixth Government from 2023 has taken a more right-wing position, including cutting state welfare and ending what it calls 'welfare dependency'.
+Other positions include eliminating all references to gender, sexuality and "relationship-based education guidelines" in educational curriculums, repealing the previous government's ban on offshore gas and oil exploration, restricting the number of doctors who can issue medical certificates for health and disability limits, and reducing state spending.
+The party would also scrap the previous Labour Government's Fair Pay Agreements Act 2022, no-cause eviction ban, public transport discounts, hate speech legislation, co-governance policies, Auckland light rail, Three Waters reform programme, and Māori Health Authority.

+The party has mixed views on abortion, with some MPs being against while others for.
+In a conscience vote, National Party MPs voted largely against the Abortion Legislation Act 2020.